kubernetes-sigs/kustomize/site/content/en/contribute/bugs/_index.md

 presumably want to change.

 Send the new test in a PR, along with commentary (in the test) on what you'd prefer to see.
+You can refer to this [example PR]

 The person who fixes the bug then has a clear bug reproduction and a test to modify when the bug is